tdownie0/music-theor-ease/topics/Fundamentals/ch5.md

  */
 ```

 You may remember this same output from the last chapter.
-Here it is as a reminder:
+Here is the relevant code as a reminder:

 ```ts
 for (let countdown: number = 5; countdown > 0; countdown--) {